Rings of power operations for Morava E-theories are Koszul: Introduction

 \subsection{Historical remarks}

-The classical example of an algebra of power operations which is Koszul is the May-Dyer-Lashof algebra of power operations in the homology of an differential graded $E_\infty$-algebra over $\F_p$.
-That this algebra is Koszul appears to be well-known, though I don't know an explicit reference; it is implicitly proved in \cite{arone-mahowald-identity-functor}*{\S3.1}.
+The classical example of an algebra of power operations which is Koszul is the May-Dyer-Lashof algebra of power operations in the homology of a differential graded $E_\infty$-algebra over $\F_p$.
+That this algebra is Koszul (with respect to an appropriately chosen grading) appears to be well-known, though I don't know an explicit reference; it is implicitly proved in \cite{arone-mahowald-identity-functor}*{\S3.1}.
 The proof for the prime $2$ is an application of the PBW basis theorem of Priddy; an adjustment needs to be made to give a proof at odd primes.
 Kuhn has an elegant unpublished proof that this algebra is Koszul (at least at the prime $2$) which bypasses the need to find an admissible basis.

 Power operations were first constructed for Morava $E$-theory by Ando \cite{ando-isogenies-and-power-ops}, using power operations for $MU$ and suitable choices of orientations.
 Soon after, Hopkins and Miller were able to show that Morava $E$-theories are $E_\infty$-ring spectra, although it took a long time for the technical details to be worked out.
 Further work by Ando, Hopkins, and Strickland allows for a description of the ring $\Gamma$ of power operations, in terms of the relevant part of the $E$-cohomology of symmetric groups.
 The key result here is Strickland's identification of a quotient of $E^*B\Sigma_{p^r}$ as the ring classifying subgroups of a formal group \cite{strickland-finite-subgroups-of-formal-groups}, \cite{strickland-morava-e-theory-of-symmetric}.
 Some exposition of these results is given in \cite{rezk-congruence-condition}.